microsoft/dicom-server/docs/concepts/dicom-cast.md

 # DICOM Cast overview

-DICOM Cast allows synchronizing the data from a Medical Imaging Server for DICOM to an Azure API for FHIR server, which allows healthcare organization to integrate clinical and imaging data.
+DICOM Cast allows synchronizing the data from a Medical Imaging Server for DICOM to a [FHIR Server for Azure](https://github.com/microsoft/fhir-server), which allows healthcare organization to integrate clinical and imaging data.
 DICOM Cast expands the use cases for health data by supporting both a streamlined view of longitudinal patient data and the ability to effectively create cohorts for medical studies, analytics, and machine learning.

 ## Architecture